The ultimate prep guide for building a Squarespace site in 2018

 If you’re using an image as a banner image, go closer to 2500, if your image will be used just on the page, and won’t be spanning the full width, go closer to 1500.

-However, more important than image with is image file size.
+However, more important than the image is image file size.
 You want all images (banners & on page images) to be 500 kb or less.

 What if you have professional photos or you’re a photographer (so hellah-crisp pictures is kinda important)?